3 Questions to Ask to Find Out if a Life Coaching Side Hustle is Right for You

 How to start a coaching business and merge careers

-There are many ways you can merge coaching with your full-time job or start a coaching business while you’re working 40 hours a week, especially while balancing work and family.
+There are many ways you can merge life coaching with your full-time job or start a coaching business while you’re working 40 hours a week, especially while balancing work and family.

 Here are stories about two people who have completed coach certification training with Brave Thinking Institute for whom this was a consideration.